SKalt/SKalt.github.io/content/projects/container_image_dist_ref.md

 ### Retaining information to avoid re-parsing segments

-`distribution/reference`'s grammar includes a notable ambiguity: at the start of a reference, `example.com:1234` could be an image name and tag or a host and port number depending on what comes after.
+`distribution/reference`'s grammar includes a notable ambiguity: at the start of a reference, `example.com:1234` could either be an image name and tag or a host and port number depending on what comes after.
 The most complicated parsing code in my library handles parsing these ambiguous segments and then deciding what the ensemble means.
 Unfortunately, I think that section is essential complexity.